jundalisay/spblist/content/en/research/poincare/science/chapter-03b.md

 still left standing some propositions which are common to the geometries of Euclid, Lobatschewsky, and Riemann.
 These propositions must be based on premisses that ge- ometers admit without enunciation.
-It is interesting toscience and hypothesis
+It is interesting to

 try and extract them from the classical proofs.